x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 In either scenario, verify that your on-premises environment is correctly configured.
 To do this task: from the TechNet Gallery, download and execute the script for [Validating Hybrid Modern Authentication setup for Outlook for iOS and Android](https://aka.ms/OLHMAScript).

-When you review the output from the script, you should be seeing the following from AutoDiscover:
+When you review the output from the script, you should be seeing the following output from AutoDiscover:

 ```json
 {